DETAILED ACTION

 Ootsuta teaches:

-A production method that causes a floating object to float in air (air powered flying object system and method of use, Fig. 1-9),
+A production system and method for causing a floating object to float in air (air powered flying object system, Fig. 1-9); comprising:

-a step of controlling a plurality of air discharge devices by a control device to generate an airflow (controlling unit 70 (Col. 4 lines 22-46, Col. 6 line 49 – Col. 7 line 28) operates a group of controllable blowers 10 including a plurality of blowers 11) that rotates clockwise or counterclockwise in plan view within the production space surrounded by the air discharge ports, and to cause a floating object to float within the production space by the airflow (blowers 11, each having inlets and discharge ports/outlets on respective rear (facing guide blade 22) and front ends (facing guide blade 21) are arranged within the production/flying space 25 within the housing/duct 20 to produce a clockwise or counterclockwise 15 airflow to interact with flying/levitating objects 30 within the production/flying space, Fig. 1-5, Col. 2 line 55 – Col. 10 line 17).
+wherein the control device controls the plurality of air discharge devices to generate an airflow that rotates clockwise or counterclockwise in plan view within a production space surrounded by air discharge ports of the plurality of air discharge devices, and to cause the floating object to float within the production space by the airflow (plurality of blowers 11, each having inlets and discharge ports/outlets on respective rear (facing guide blade 22) and front ends (facing guide blade 21) are arranged within the production/flying space 25 within the housing/duct 20 to produce a clockwise or counterclockwise 15 airflow to interact with flying/levitating objects 30 within the production/flying space, Fig. 1-5, Col. 2 line 55 – Col. 10 line 17); and

-It would have been obvious to one having ordinary skill in the art to have modified the invention of Matsui to have further included a control device to allow the plurality of blowers to be easily controlled and adjusted by the user allowing for the user to automatically control each of the blowers to allow varied airflow and selective operation of the device as is common and known in the art and as an electronic system as shown by Matsui would inherently require a control device (at minimum on/off) to allow to the device to operate and this type of control device is known and common in the art as taught by Ootsuta (Col. 4 lines 22-46, Col. 6 line 49 – Col. 7 line 28).
+It would have been obvious to one having ordinary skill in the art to have modified the invention of Ochi to have further included an object position sensor in the device in order to allow the a user to track and control a position of an item(s) effected by the airflow within the production space and a control device in communication with the position sensor to allow the plurality of blowers to be easily controlled and adjusted during use automatically (as contemplated and desired by Ochi, Col. 4 lines 26-34) or by the user allowing for the device/user to automatically control each of the blowers to allow varied airflow and selective operation of the device based on the object’s positional information provided by the sensor to keep the floating object at or within a desired location or area within the production space (above the floor and below the ceiling) as is common and known in the art and as an electronic system as shown by Ochi would inherently require a control device to achieve the described airflow control within the space as described and this type of control device and sensor means are known and used in the art for adjustably operating a plurality of air discharging devices to control the airflow within a production space is known and common in the art as taught by Ootsuta (Col. 4 lines 22-46, Col. 6 line 49 – Col. 7 line 28).

 Response to Arguments

-Applicant’s arguments, see pages 5-11, filed 10/28/2025, with respect to the rejection(s) of claim(s) 1-5 under Ootsuta have been fully considered and are persuasive in light of the newly presented limitations of the claim amendments.
+Applicant’s arguments, see pages 4-12, filed 3/9/2026, with respect to the rejection(s) of claim(s) 1-5 under 103 (Matsui and Ootsuta) have been fully considered and are persuasive.
 Therefore, the rejection has been withdrawn.
-However, upon further consideration, a new ground(s) of rejection is made in view of Matsui and Ootsuta.
+However, upon further consideration, a new ground(s) of rejection is made in view of Ochi and Ootsuta.

 Brief Discussion of Other Prior Art References

 The prior art made of record and not relied upon is considered pertinent to applicant's disclosure.
 See the references cited page for publications that are noted for containing similar subject matter as the applicant.
-For example, Inoko (10,502,620) and Ochi (6,511,382) appear to teach the claimed limitations.
+For example, Inoko (12,502,620), Ochi (JP 2729364, JP 2000250449), and Kashar (3,643,941) teach similar devices and methods.

 Conclusion